Román Ariznavarreta

-Román Ariznavarreta was a Spanish actor and stuntman.
+Román Ariznavarreta González (born December 15, 1932) is a Spanish actor and stuntman.

-Born in Madrid on December 15, 1932

 He appeared in the Spaghetti Western films For a Few Dollars More (1965) and The Good, the Bad and the Ugly (1966), directed by Sergio Leone.
 He was a stuntman with Pablo Garcia in Hurricane (1979), directed by Jan Troell.
 He also appeared in Spanish films such as El Lute: camina o revienta (1987), directed by Vicente Aranda.